Lab Grown Diamonds in 2026: The Complete Guide to Quality, Value, and Buying with Confidence

 Cut

 Determines brilliance and sparkle.
-Ideal or Excellent cut maximises light return.
+Ideal or Excellent cut maximizes light return.
 Target: Ideal / EX / EX

 Color